Updated August 7, 2017

 Silver Spring Networks

-This press release contains forward-looking statements about Silver Spring Networks’ expectations, plans, intentions, and strategies, including, but not limited to statements regarding the scope of Silver Spring’s engagements with San Jose, Bristol, Copenhagen, Glasgow, IIT, and CESC; the performance, capabilities and benefits of Starfish and Haiku; and the expanded availability of Starfish.
+This press release contains forward-looking statements about Silver Spring Networks’ expectations, plans, intentions, and strategies, including, but not limited to statements regarding the scope of Silver Spring’s engagements with San Jose, Bristol, Copenhagen, Glasgow, IIT, and CESC; the performance, capabilities and benefits of Starfish; and the expanded availability of Starfish.
 Statements including words such as “anticipate”, “believe”, “estimate”, “expect” or “future” and statements in the future tense are forward-looking statements.
 These forward-looking statements involve risks and uncertainties, as well as assumptions, which, if they do not fully materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 The risks and uncertainties include the negotiation of, and the successful implementation and deployment of, definitive agreements between Silver Spring Networks and San Jose, Bristol, Copenhagen, Glasgow, IIT, and CESC, the adoption of Starfish in its intended market, and the expansion of the IoT market, as well as those described in Silver Spring Networks’ documents filed with or furnished to the Securities and Exchange Commission.
 All forward-looking statements in this press release are based on information available to Silver Spring Networks as of the date hereof.
 Silver Spring Networks assumes no obligation to update these forward-looking statements.